 - No overshadowing of the adjacent footpath on High Street between 11am and 2pm at the spring equinox. - No overshadowing of the southern footpath of Gower Street between 11am and 2pm at the spring equinox.

 PUBLIC OPEN SPACE

-- No overshadowing of Preston Oval between 10am and 3pm at the winter solstice. - No overshadowing of Ray Bramham Gardens between 10am and 3pm at the winter solstice.
+No overshadowing of Preston Oval between 10am and 3pm at the winter solstice.

 These solar access controls were tested and refined in the Technical Report.